dbcli/pgcli/docs/pages/building_prompts.rst

 For `asyncio <https://docs.python.org/3/library/asyncio.html>`_ applications, it's very important to never block the eventloop.
-However, :func:`~prompt_toolkit.shortcuts.prompt` is blocking and calling this would freeze the whole application.
-An alternative is to call this function, using the asyncio ``eventloop.run_in_executor``, but that would cause the user interface to run in another thread.
+However, :func:`~prompt_toolkit.shortcuts.prompt` is blocking, and calling this would freeze the whole application.
+A quick fix is to call this function via the asyncio ``eventloop.run_in_executor``, but that would cause the user interface to run in another thread.
 (If we have custom key bindings for instance, it would be better to run them in the same thread as the other code.)